How is ConnectYard licensed?

 Depending on your organization's requirements, we can have you up and running in less than a week.

-Is Facebook, Twitter or LinkedIn required in order to use ConnectYard?
+Is Facebook, Twitter or other Social Media required in order to use ConnectYard?

 No. Users have the option of accessing ConnectYard with or without a social networking account.